redabna/TOFA7A_THEGAME/README.md

 # TOFA7A_THEGAME
-It's a game that I created during a holidays using Python &amp; Pygame
+TOFA7a(apple) is a game that I created during a holidays using Python &amp; Pygame